wenbinyugroup/ivabs/_sources/ivabs/getstart.rst.txt

     python run.py main_input.yml

 #.
 Mode 1 runs a single analysis.
 This mode is designed to use the simple iVABS interface to run PreVABS without using Dakota.
-In current verstion (v0.6), it is not useful.

 #.
 Mode 2 only generates Dakota input.
 The process stops after generating the Dakota input.